Run a Free St. Louis Public Records Search on Anybody

 Lastly, St. Louis County’s Open Government Site provides several tools to search property records, including a Property Lookup Online Directory, at no cost to the public.

-Utilizing St. Louis Public Records Responsibly & Understanding Your Rights
+How To Access & Use St. Louis Public Records Responsibly

 Missouri’s Sunshine Laws guarantee access to most public records in St. Louis County, thus ensuring citizens’ civil liberties are satisfied.
 Patrons in St. Louis can check public records by contacting public agencies directly or submitting Sunshine Record Requests.